GMOD/jb2export/README.md

 ## Setup

-Note that this is not yet published to NPM but when it is you can install via
+You can install the `@jbrowse/img` package from npm, which, if your node is configured in a typical configuration, will then have a command `jb2export` in your path

 ```bash
 npm install -g @jbrowse/img
 ```

-Then you will have a command `jb2export` that can be used.

-To use it now, see [developer guide](DEVELOPER.md) for details
+If you are a developer and want to modify the code, see [developer guide](DEVELOPER.md) for details

 ## Example usages